keptsecret/app-demo/README.md

 ---
 The AI's answer can be shown by changing the label's text field
-- change by accessing the data field **AIanswer** in file *App.vue*
+- change by accessing the data field **AIanswer** in file *Home.vue*
 ---
 The **Reveal** button can only be used once, and then it disappears
 User has to enter text into the field
-There is no current mechanic of comparing the answers *TODO*
+~~There is no current mechanic of comparing the answers~~
-Full image is shown after answer is submitted.

-Percentage of image shown can be changed in the settings screen.
+Percentage of image increases if the player gets the answer wrong from 20% to 40%, then 40% to 60%.
+If player gets the answer correct, the results will be shown and the full image will be revealed.
+If the player gets the answer wrong at 60%, then the round is over and full image will be shown.

-The player can go to the **NEXT** image once they've entered and submitted an answer
+The player can go to the **NEXT** image if their answer is correct or if they've answered wrong 3 times
 - doesn't refresh the page
 - it only resets the values in *data* and the canvas to their defaults
 - the overall progress (score and names) should be saved until the page is refreshed or reset button is pressed
 ---
-The score is calculated based on the formula: 10*(60-time(s)) This means if the guess takes 30 seconds or longer, the score received is 0
+The score is calculated based on the formula: 10*(60-time(s))
+This means if the guess takes 30 seconds or longer, the score received is 0
-**Need a scoring mechanic, compare answers from AI to human to real answer**

 ---
 ### How images are saved to program
 1. images are selected by the file browser